Looking for things to do in the French Quarter of New Orleans? Is this your first visit to the French Quarter?

 In this post, we share all the best things to do in the French Quarter, including some of our favorite things to eat.
 This is a Tasty Itinerary, food is a big part of our travel itineraries.
 So if this is your first time visiting New Orleans, this is a great list to help you start planning that trip to the French Quarter.

 1. The street names can be found on the corner of the sidewalks.
-I point this out because we are used to seeing signs up and we kept looking for them.
-Even though we knew from our last visit they were on the sidewalk corners.
+I point this out because we are used to seeing signs and kept looking for them.
+Even though we knew from our last visit, they were on the sidewalk corners.

 However, the most recent stay was right in the heart of everything and stayed in The Place d’Armes Hotel (make sure to ask for a renovated room).
 I loved that it was around the corner from St. Louis Cathedral and closer to Decatur.
 It was a great location.

-3. If you’re going around the holiday (like I did for Halloween) or during one of their festivals, book a hotel months in advance.
+3. Book a hotel room months in advance if you’re going around the holiday (like I did for Halloween) or during one of their festivals.

-4. If there is a popular restaurant high on your list of places to eat, see if they take reservations and make one in advance.
+4. If a popular restaurant is high on your list of places to eat, see if they take reservations and make one in advance.

 5. Wear comfortable shoes.
 Those cobblestone streets are not made for heels.

-6. The French Quarter is relatively safe, but like any other city, always be cautious and vigilant of your surroundings.
+6. Is it safe to walk around the French Quarter at night?
+The French Quarter is relatively safe, but like any other city, always be cautious and vigilant of your surroundings.
 Also, do not fall for any scams.

-Here is a Google Map and a link to all the places I mention in this post, so you save and start planning your time in the French Quarter.
+Here is a Google Maps link to all the places mentioned in this article, so you save and start planning your time in the French Quarter New Orleans.

 1. Bourbon Street

-For me, the best time to appreciate Bourbon Street is during the day.
-It’s quieter (if there isn’t a festival) and sometimes you’ll come across a street jazz band or two, which is always so much fun and one of the things that make New Orleans magical.
+In our opinion, the best time to appreciate Bourbon Street is during the day.
+It’s quieter (if there isn’t a festival), and sometimes you’ll come across a street jazz band or two, which is always so much fun and makes New Orleans magical.

 While it’s daylight out, you can admire the architecture and history along Bourbon Street.
-Including the ornate ironwork from the balconies that used to signify the wealth of the person of the homeowner.
+Including the ornate ironwork from the balconies that used to signify the wealth of the person, the homeowner.

-At night, it’s a whole party scene and it can get quite rowdy.
+At night, it’s a whole party scene, and it can get quite rowdy.
 If it’s for you, have a blast.
-Looking for a quieter scene?
-Just walk away from Bourbon and you’ll be fine.
+Looking for a quieter scene in the French Quarter at night?
+Just walk away from Bourbon, and you’ll be fine.

-One of the things to do in the French Quarter is take a walking tour of this historic neighborhood.
-Especially if it’s your first time visiting, it’s a great introduction and you’ll learn some great facts that you wouldn’t on your own.
+One of the things to do in the French Quarter is a walking tour of this historic neighborhood.
+Especially if it’s your first visit, it’s a great introduction, and you’ll learn some great facts that you wouldn’t on your own.
 They’ll take you down intriguing paths and point our nooks and crannies you’d probably miss otherwise.